amsdal/amsdal-glue/README.md

 This example demonstrates how to connect to a SQLite database, build a query, and execute it using the AMSDAL Glue.
 For more examples and detailed documentation, please refer to the [Examples](docs/examples.md) section.

+## Roadmap

+The AMSDAL Glue project is under active development, and we have plans to add more features and improvements in the future.
+Some of the planned features include:

+- Support for more database types:
+    - ✅SQLite
+    - ✅PostgreSQL
+    - ⬜MySQL
+    - ⬜MongoDB
+    - ⬜Iceberg support
+- Implement SQL to AMSDAL Glue query & command translator to have an ability to integrate with any existing SQL ORM library
+- Add support for more complex queries and commands

 ## License